 Looking back, I realize with every step I’ve taken since my onset of symptoms in 2006, I have been working towards this juncture.
 (Read my fibromyalgia story here.)
 Never in my wildest dreams did I ever imagined I would one day be standing in the Senate and House of Representative buildings as a fibromyalgia advocate and community leader asking for help from our states’ legislators.

 My first step on the road to advocacy was starting a blog – this blog – in order to connect with other parents living with fibromyalgia while raising a family.
 I shared my experiences of struggling and figuring out how to best manage my symptoms while my little ones ran circles around me.
 It was me telling my story to others with the intention of shedding light on parenting with fibromyalgia and the hardships of it.
-Honestly, I had no intentions of becoming an advocate, but it happened through my writing and connecting with others.
+Honestly, I had no intention of becoming an advocate, but it happened through my writing and connecting with others.

 The next steps included were creating a fibro parenting group, sharing reliable resources with other fibromyalgia patients, and figuring out how to effectively make positive improvements with our quality of life.
 It’s never a completed task, that’s for sure.
-It’s an ongoing process with regular updates as new research and information becomes available on fibromyalgia.
+It’s an ongoing process with regular updates as new research and information become available on fibromyalgia.

 Another HUGE step in the advocacy journey was connecting with Melissa Talwar and working with her to create the International Support Fibromyalgia Network.
-The day her and I met, we discussed the faults in the fibromyalgia community and the gaps where patients were falling through.
+The day she and I met, we discussed the faults in the fibromyalgia community and the gaps where patients were falling through.
 We agreed that what the community really needed was ACTION.
 Active changes for patients and their families to receive what they were (and still are) desperately needing.
 Little did I know how this small, informal meeting would one day lead to Fibromyalgia Advocacy Day in our nation’s capital.